flipkart-incubator/Lego/README.md

     </repository>
 ```

-And add the following dependency to start using GraceKelly in your maven project.
+And add the following dependency to start using Lego in your maven project.

 ```xml
     <dependency>